-- First offence warning from the Commissioner; - Second offence \$25.00 fine; - Third and subsequent offences \$50.00 fine. - e) Players uniforms must sport a minimum of a 4-inch number on the shoulder sleeve corresponding to the number worn on the back of the jersey. - f) Teams requesting name or sweater colour changes must have all such changes approved by the league prior to the changes being permitted.

-BY-LAW 4.04 - PRIVACY ACT
+- Second offence \$25.00 fine; - Third and subsequent offences \$50.00 fine. - Players uniforms must sport a minimum of a 4-inch number on the shoulder sleeve corresponding to the e) number worn on the back of the jersey. - Teams requesting name or sweater colour changes must have all such changes approved by the league prior f) to the changes being permitted. - BY-LAW 4.04 PRIVACY ACT